saihitesh-14/MemberManagerGUI-Java-Swing-Object-Oriented-Programming/README.md

     Open in your preferred Java IDE

-    Run App.java to start the application
+    Run MemberGUI.java to start the application